Pre and Post Exercise

 Post-Exercise Meal

-Whole wheat pita sandwich with turkey, veggies, pretzels, and low-fat milk
+Whole wheat pita sandwich with turkey, veggies, pretzels, and low-fat

 Rice bowl with beans, cheese, salsa, avocado and whole grain tortilla

-Stir fry with a learn steak, broccoli, bell peppers, carrots, and brown rice
+Stir fry with a learn steak, broccoli, bell peppers, carrots, and

 Baked potato with bean chili